-Tuition and Fees payments
+Tuition and Fees Payments

 Tuition will be reduced for a student who either passes a challenge exam or submits transfer credit for a technical core course.
-All applicable credit towards tuition will be applied in the student’s final quarter for technical subjects.
+All applicable credit towards tuition will be applied in the student’s final term for technical subjects.
 Full-time and part-time tuition rates are NOT reduced for transferred or challenged liberal arts courses.

 Additional Tuition and Fees